Wyoming Divorce Procedures

 • Defendant is not a resident of this state

 This service begins by the Plaintiff filing an Affidavit to allow Service by Publication (DNCP 10).
-This Affidavit comprises of the details of the diligent efforts to locate the Defendant.
-The notice must be published in a newspaper once a week for 4 consecutive weeks.
+This Affidavit comprises of the details of the sincere efforts to locate the Defendant.
+The notice must be published in a newspaper once a week for a period of four consecutive weeks.
 After the last date of publication, when 30 days have passed, the Plaintiff is supposed to file DNCP 11 (An Affidavit following Service by Publication).
-This certifies to the court that the notice appeared in the newspaper.
+This process certifies that the notice appeared in the newspaper.

 Divorce Papers